 Instructions

-- Bring 1 cup of water to a boil.
-Optional add ¼ teaspoon of salt to the water.
-Add ½ cup rolled oats.
-Bring back to a boil, then reduce heat to a simmer.
+- Bring water to a boil.
+Add the rolled oats.
+Bring back to a boil, then reduce the heat to a simmer.
 Simmer for 5-8 minutes or until oats begin to thicken.

 - Transfer to bowl.
-Drizzle with 1 teaspoon of natural peanut butter, and 1 teaspoon of dark chocolate shavings.
-Enjoy!
+Drizzle with 1 teaspoon of natural peanut butter and 1 teaspoon of dark chocolate cocoa nibs.

 Notes